Menu

 Cannupa Hanska Luger: Attrition

 For Cannupa Hanska Luger (b.
-1979, Standing Rock Reservation, North Dakota), the bison is a symbol of Indigenous resilience and sovereignty.
-The mass slaughter of North American bison from 1845 to 1895 by settlers of European descent took place for profit, dominion over land and westward expansion.
-The strategic removal of this vital source of food, clothing, shelter and spiritual reverence for the Great Plains Native American populations forced their assimilation into western culture.
-It was also an ecological disaster with long lasting effects.
+1979, Standing Rock Reservation, ND), the bison is a symbol of Indigenous resilience and sovereignty.
+The mass slaughter of North American bison from 1845 to 1895 by settlers of European descent took place for profit, dominion over land, and westward expansion.
+The strategic removal of this vital source of food, clothing, shelter, and spiritual reverence for the Great Plains Native American populations forced their assimilation into western culture.
+It was also an ecological disaster with long-lasting effects.

 Cannupa Hanska Luger: Attrition is curated by Public Art Fund Adjunct Curator Katerina Stathopoulou.